 Gov. Bill Lee at the dedication of a Tyson chicken plant in Humboldt, Tennessee in March, pictured with plant workers.
-Tyson Foods has said it will require employees to get the COVID-19 vaccine.
 (Photo: John Partipilo)

 Gov. Bill Lee is criticizing President Joe Biden’s vaccine plan for employers, which could affect 80 million workers, and House Republicans are taking it a step further, calling it “tyranny.”

 Lee, a Williamson County Republican, said Thursday he thinks the Democratic president’s plan to increase vaccines nationwide is “a terrible idea.”

 The governor said he opposes Biden’s plan because he’s a proponent of individual and business choice.
 The key part of the president’s proposal would require companies with more than 100 employees to require workers to get vaccinated or show weekly test results as proof they are negative for COVID-19.